Personalizing the outdoor experience through data-driven recreation recommendations

 Card sorting with prospective users helped identify what information to prioritize on the gear and activity pages.

 I created detailed wireframes in Axure RP to help showcase the full scope of the site's functionality.
 I used these wireframes to create a prototype and give a live demo of the user flow, and further demonstrate how the different pieces of the site work together.
+Delivering these design artifacts marked the end of my work for this project.

 With the 2-week timeline, I was able to design, test, and wireframe some of the main pages of the site to showcase the overall design concept.
 This was my first time using Axure RP, so I didn't get as much done as I would have liked to.
 It would be fun to revisit this project in the future to explore its full potential.